paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 var node = fences.Add(newFence);
 ```

-It will return a reference to a node holding the new item.
+It returns a reference to a node holding the new item.

-##### Recycle a Currently Unused Node
+##### Recycle a Node

-If you require a node where the contents are initialised elsewhere, use `Fetch`.
+Use `Fetch` if you require a node with contents initialised elsewhere.
 It picks one from the recycling heap.
 If the recycling is empty, it creates a new item and matching node for you.
 If `CreateItem` has not been set the item is `default<T>`.

 ```c#
 using (node = weatherEvents.Fetch()) {